fungfung225/E-commerce_FoodDeliveryapp_withBackend/README.md

 ![圖片](https://user-images.githubusercontent.com/90837134/205106957-98006086-c97a-4125-9045-2d13146f269e.png)

 ### Sign in Page
 Login with your registrated phone.
-Account information is matched against your credentials on the backend using a token.
+Account information is matched against your credentials on the backend using a token

 ![圖片](https://user-images.githubusercontent.com/90837134/205107075-065e2d68-63b9-4772-92cc-bea9ec74f9a5.png)